FAQs About Volunteering

 Q: Can I volunteer to be a Girl Scout troop leader?

 A: Yes, you can!
 Sharing the leadership role with at least one other adult volunteer, you can lead a group of girls as a troop leader.
-Basic training classes will provide you with troop leadership skills, while monthly service unit meetings will keep you informed of Council happenings and program information.
+Basic training classes will provide you with troop leadership skills, while community meetings will keep you informed of Council happenings and program information.
 In addition, you can select the age level you wish to work with and the troop’s meeting place, day and time.

 Q: My personal time is limited.
 Can I still be a Girl Scout